 This slow cooker hash brown casserole is one of the easiest cheesiest potato dishes ever.
-If you love cheese and potato, then you’re going to love eating this dish!
+If you love cheese and potato, then you’re going to love eating this dish.

-If you want to see how to put this together then be sure to check the video below.
-It goes through all the steps to getting this delicious hash brown casserole prepared and cooking.
-If you’re just after a text version of the recipe, then you can find it right below the video.
+If you want to see how to make this recipe, then be sure to check out the video below.
+It goes through all the steps to getting this delicious hash brown casserole prepared and cooking in your slow cooker.

 Slow Cooker Hash Brown Casserole Recipe

 Adblock removing the video?
 Support us by subscribing to our ad-free service or by whitelisting us in your ad blocker.

 - 420g (15 oz) cream of chicken soup

 - 1kg (2.2 lb) hash browns (patties or shredded)